 Covers helpful topics such as how to apply and store VALCHLOR and how to address common side effects.
 To provide to your patients in your office:

-Helsinn would like to support eligible patients who might be affected during the COVID-19 pandemic by temporarily waiving the $10 fee.
+Helsinn would like to further support eligible patients by temporarily waiving the $10 fee.

 Helps eligible patients pay no more than

 $10 $0 per prescription fill.

 *The VALCHLOR copay program is only available for US and Puerto Rico residents who are 18 or older and have commercial health insurance with copay/coinsurance exceeding

 $10 $0 per prescription fill.
 Patients ineligible for the VALCHLOR copay program include those enrolled in Medicare, Medicaid, VA/DoD (Tricare), the Indian Health Service, or any other federal- or state-funded healthcare program, or where prohibited by law.
 The VALCHLOR copay program is not prescription drug coverage or insurance.
 Helsinn Therapeutics, Inc. reserves the right to terminate or modify this program at any time or without notice.
 Other terms and conditions apply.

 For more information, call 1-855-4-VALCHLOR (1-855-482-5245)

 You can find additional information to help you educate your patients at the following websites: